 Curiosity sometimes leads to dangerous situations, but it is combined with other aspects of the personality, such as self-confidence and self-esteem.
 Curiosity is a trait that exists in all of us!

-In a separate article in the attached link, I presented the energetic perception of the primary emotions.
+In the attached link, I presented the energetic perception of the primary emotions in a separate article.
 Treating emotions as energy flow significantly changes how we view them.
 Love, Envy, Hate, and Revenge are needed in a competitive world—link: The Unified, Bipolar, Energetic model of Primary Emotions.

 This theory presents an entirely different perspective that explains why the phenomenon of curiosity must exist.
 This theory does not contradict the related findings of behavioral sciences.